Top tips for writing at home

 Short and frequent learning activities can keep your child stimulated for longer and maximise the retention of information.
 For example at Explore Learning, a written activity will take no more than 15 minutes, therefore the children know how long they are expected to write for and feel more motivated to complete the task.

 If children are going to be rewarded for doing writing at home they should know exactly what the reward is and what they need to do to achieve it.
-For example at Explore Learning children rewarded for concentrating and for doing their best.
+For example at Explore Learning children are rewarded for concentrating and for doing their best.

 Praise, praise, praise

-It is very important to give praise and encouragement for every little achieve.
+It is very important to give praise and encouragement for every little achievement.
 This might be sitting down and concentrating, completing a written activity independently or simply not complaining about sitting down and writing.
 Every child is different and therefore praise should be given for individual achievements.